 Understanding Pension Credit

 If you’ve reached the minimum qualifying age you may be entitled to Pension Credit - extra money each week.
 It's made up of two elements - 'Guarantee Credit' and 'Savings Credit' (which may be payable from age 65).

 Who is eligible?

-If you live in Northern Ireland and reach the minimum qualifying age, you may be entitled to the 'Guarantee Credit' element (which guarantees a minimum income if you're on a low income) if either of the following applies to you:
+If you live in Northern Ireland and reach the minimum qualifying age, you may be entitled to the 'Guarantee Credit' element (which guarantees a minimum income if you're on a low income) and either of the following applies to you:

 - you're single and your weekly income is below £151.20